fedragon/sbt-todolist/README.md

 The tags to look for can be redefined by adding the following line to your `build.sbt`:

     todosTags := Set("<a tag>", "<another tag>")

+The plugin performs case insensitive searches so the capitalization of a tag does not influence the outcome.